 Lisa: Thank you.

 Monica: Thank you everyone for listening, for tuning in.
 We really hope that you take those key takeaways with you.
 Teachstone is always here for you.
-You can always reach out to us in that learning community.
+You can always reach out to us in the learning community.
 Go ahead and spread love and wisdom to the children of the world.